 Jonathan Viventi Receives $7 Million to Engineer Flexible Brain Interfaces

-In three separate projects, Jonathan Viventi will explore how to optimize electrode arrays to improve neuroscience research, enable better neural prostheses and study epilepsy after brain injuries
+Viventi, of Duke BME, will optimize electrode arrays to improve neuroscience research, enable better neural prostheses and study epilepsy after brain injury

 Jonathan Viventi, an assistant professor in Duke University’s Department of Biomedical Engineering, has been awarded multiple grants from the National Institutes of Health and the Department of Defense, totaling more than $7 million in funding.
 These grants will support Viventi and his team as they develop and optimize flexible brain interfaces for multiple uses.

 Traditionally when researchers study brain activity or neurological disorders, they use electrodes that are individually wired to a separate, far-away recording device.
 The sheer amount of wiring in a constrained space means that researchers can only use about 100 electrodes, so they’re often required to choose between obtaining a high-resolution reading by focusing on a small area of the brain or collecting low-resolution readings over a large area of the brain.